Linuxfabrik/monitoring-plugins/check-plugins/nginx-security/README.md

 * The check is part of the Nginx Service Set, where it runs through the `-sudo` check command.
 A host that has not deployed the sudoers file makes the service report UNKNOWN until it has.
 * Requires root or sudo. `nginx -T` creates the runtime directory while parsing, which an unprivileged account may not do, and the shadow database is unreadable without it.
 * The check re-parses the configuration from disk.
 A change that has been written but not reloaded is therefore reported as if it were already in force.
 The worker account is the exception: it is additionally compared against the accounts the running processes actually use.
 * **The configuration tree check fails on a stock installation by design.** The distributions ship `0644` for files and `0755` for directories, and the benchmark's hardening target is `0640` and `0750`, so world-readable is a finding.
 World-writable and world-readable are reported apart, because only the first is a defect on any system.
-Exclude the check with `--ignore=^Config tree access$` if the site accepts the distribution default.
+Exclude the check with `--ignore='Config tree access'` if the site accepts the distribution default.
 * A web server running in a container shows up in the host's process list under a mapped user id.
 Only processes sharing this host's mount namespace are counted, so a containerised NGINX does not make the host's check report a stray account.
 * Whether a loaded dynamic module is really needed is a judgement only the operator can make.
-The check lists what is loaded and leaves the decision; `--ignore=^Dynamic modules$` records that it has been made.
+The check lists what is loaded and leaves the decision; `--ignore='Dynamic modules'` records that it has been made. `--match` and `--ignore` take the name from the `Check Name` column of the table, not a module or a file name, and match anywhere in it, so no anchors are needed.
+A filter that matches no check is reported rather than silently doing nothing.
+An excluded check keeps its row and reads `overridden [OK]` in the `State` column: it no longer drives the state or the recommendations, but the decision to live with it stays on the report. `--match` selects what to look at and drops the rest silently, because it is a selection and not an override.
 * **The request body check fails on a stock installation by design.** A configuration that never mentions `client_max_body_size` does not leave the body unlimited, it caps it at 1 MiB, which is small enough to reject an ordinary file upload with a `413` that names no cause.
 The benchmark asks for the limit to be written out, at a value the site has decided on.
 Such a value carries `(default)` in the result column.
 * Every `client_max_body_size` the configuration sets is reported, whatever block it sits in, so a permissive `location` is visible even when the `http` block is restrictive.
 Which block a value belongs to is not resolved.
 The benchmark names no upper bound, because how large a request an application has to accept is an application question; only a `0`, which removes the limit entirely, is reported as a finding.